trustoverip/tswg-acdc-specification/spec/spec.md

 This does not preclude the use of remotely cached SAIDified Schema resources because those resources are end-verifiable to their embedded SAID references.
 Said another way, a SAIDified Schema resource is itself a SAD referenced by its SAID.
 A URI that includes a SAID may be used to securely reference a remote or distributed SAIDified schema resource because that resource is fixed (immutable, nonmalleable) and verifiable to both the SAID in the reference and the embedded SAID in the resource so referenced.
 To elaborate, a non-local URI reference that includes an embedded cryptographic commitment such as a SAID is verifiable to the underlying resource when that resource is a SAD.
 This applies to JSON Schema as a whole as well as bundled subschema resources.

-There ACDC supported formats for the value of the top-level id, `$id`, field are as follows:
+The ACDC supported formats for the value of the top-level id, `$id`, field are as follows:

 Bare SAIDs may be used to refer to a SAIDified Schema as long as the JSON Schema validator supports bare SAID references.
 By default, many if not all JSON Schema Validators support bare strings (non-URIs) for the Base URI provided by the top-level `$id` field value.